AnnieIsaako/alpine.js-calc/README.md

 # alpine.js-calc

-This is a calculator using Alpine.js, but it only does addition so don't use it for anything important...
+This is a basic calculator using Alpine.js.
+Image is from pngtree.